 MPH students entering the program fall 2021 and beyond are required to pass the CPH exam prior to graduation.
-More information on this requirement can be found at: https://fsph.iupui.edu/academics/certifications.html
+More information on this requirement can be found here.

 The MPH in Environmental Health Science focuses on six core competencies that serve as a measure of growth and criteria for assessment.